 So once again you are sitting down as a couple to discuss your priorities (beware, this will be a recurring theme with me).
 Do you envisage a small intimate wedding of 40 or 400 of your closest friends?
 Look back at your budget for a realistic maximum number.
 If your budget is 10,000 then you may have to cut down on the 400 closest friends because remember that nearly half of your entire budget is going towards your reception food and drink.

 Think about who you must have at this most important moment of your lives and each do out a rough draft of guests.
 You may remember people later that you can add on but think carefully about this.
 You shared a dorm room with them in college but if you haven’t been in touch with them in two years are you still that close?

 Once you have your priorities, you do have to (unfortunately) consider who is paying or contributing to the wedding budget as they should have a say, to an extent, about who is included.
 This is your second encounter with family diplomacy.
 Hopefully, their list will include duplicates of guests that are on your lists like aunts, uncles, and cousins but unless you and your parents have an unlimited budget your father’s golfing buddies and your mother’s women’s group should probably be cut.
 Sorry, Mom and Dad.

 A good basic division is 1/3 your guests 1/3 fiancé’s guests and 1/3 both sets of parents.

 Don’t invite people out of guilt.
 If your cousin had a huge wedding with every cousin and their partners doesn’t mean you have to.
 If someone invited you to their wedding 4 years ago you don’t have to invite them.
-Remember relationships change and unfortunately sometimes people move on.
-The bottom line is you want guest who have played a significant part in your life to date and that have a special meaning for you not just now but also for your future.
+Remember relationships change and unfortunately, sometimes people move on.
+The bottom line is you want a guest who has played a significant part in your life to date and that has a special meaning for you not just now but also for your future.